mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/view-transform.md

 \end{bmatrix}
 $$</div>

-### Transformation of the points from world space to view space
+### Transformation of the Points from World Space to View Space

-Given that the camera transformation basis vectors (encoded in a matrix) are
+Given that the camera transformation basis vectors (encoded in a matrix) are:

 <div>$$
 \mathbf{M}_{wld \leftarrow view} = \begin{bmatrix}